BABrandes/IntegratedWidgets/README.md

 layout.addWidget(slider)

 # User can drag handles or the center span
-# All values stay synchronized with observables
+# All values stay synchronized with nexpys
 ```

 ### Custom Layout Strategy